Corn Laws

 The Corn Laws were tariffs and other trade restrictions on imported food and corn enforced in the United Kingdom between 1815 and 1846.
 The word corn in British English denotes all cereal grains, including wheat, oats and barley.
-They were designed to keep corn prices high to favour domestic producers, and represented British mercantilism.
+The laws were designed to keep corn prices high to favour domestic farmers, and represented British mercantilism.
 The Corn Laws blocked the import of cheap corn, initially by simply forbidding importation below a set price, and later by imposing steep import duties, making it too expensive to import it from abroad, even when food supplies were short.
 The House of Commons passed the corn law bill on 10 March 1815, the House of Lords on 20 March and the bill received royal assent on 23 March 1815.

 The Corn Laws enhanced the profits and political power associated with land ownership.
 The laws raised food prices and the costs of living for the British public, and hampered the growth of other British economic sectors, such as manufacturing, by reducing the disposable income of the British public.

 The laws became the focus of opposition from urban groups who had far less political power than rural areas.
 The first two years of the Great Famine in Ireland of 1845–1852 forced a resolution because of the urgent need for new food supplies.
-The Prime Minister, Sir Robert Peel, a Conservative, achieved repeal in 1846 with the support of the Whigs in Parliament, overcoming the opposition of most of his own party.
+The prime minister, Sir Robert Peel, a Conservative, achieved repeal in 1846 with the support of the Whigs in Parliament, overcoming the opposition of most of his own party.

-Economic historians see the repeal of the Corn Laws as a decisive shift toward free trade in Britain.
-The repeal of the Corn Laws benefitted the bottom 90% of income earners in the United Kingdom economically, while causing income losses for the top 10% of income earners.
+Economic historians see the repeal of the Corn Laws as a decisive shift towards free trade in Britain.
+According to one 2021 study, the repeal of the Corn Laws benefitted the bottom 90% of income earners in the United Kingdom economically, while causing income losses for the top 10% of income earners.

 Origins

 As a staple of life, as well as an important commodity of trade, corn and its traffic was long the subject of debate and of government regulation – the Tudors legislating against speculating in corn, and the Stuarts introducing import and export controls.
 Import had been regulated as early as 1670; and in 1689 traders were provided bounties for exporting rye, malt and wheat (all classified as corn at the time, the same commodities being taxed when imported into England).
-In 1773, "An act to regulate the importation and exportation of corn" (13 Geo.
-III, c.
-43) repealed Elizabethan controls on grain speculation; but also shut off exports and allowed imports when the price was above 48 shillings per quarter (thus compromising to allow for interests of producers and consumers alike).
-The issue however remained one of public debate (by figures such as Edmund Burke) into the 1790s; and amendments to the 1773 Act, favouring agricultural producers, were made in both 1791 and 1804.
+In 1773, the Corn Act 1772 (13 Geo.
+3. c.
+43), "An act to regulate the importation and exportation of corn" repealed Elizabethan controls on grain speculation; but also shut off exports and allowed imports when the price was above 48 shillings per quarter (thus compromising to allow for interests of producers and consumers alike).
+The issue however remained one of public debate (by figures such as Edmund Burke) into the 1790s; and amendments to the 1773 act, favouring agricultural producers, were made in both 1791 and 1804.